Image Pipeline

 Stage 6: Release

-After images pass testing in merge requests and are merged to main, they are released to production.
+After images pass testing in merge requests and are merged to main, they are released to public registries.

 Release Process